message/iata/NZ.md

 12. Passengers must have a voucher confirming their allocation to a place in managed isolation.
 - This does not apply to:
 - passengers arriving from Cook Isl. if they in the past 14 days have only been in Cook Isl. or New Zealand;
-- passengers arriving from Niue if they in the past 14 days have only been in New Zealand or Niue.
+- passengers arriving from Niue if they in the past 14 days have only been in New Zealand or Niue;
+- passengers arriving from Samoa if they in the past 14 days have only been in New Zealand or Samoa;
+- passengers arriving from Tonga if they in the past 14 days have only been in New Zealand or Tonga;
+- passengers arriving from Vanuatu if they in the past 14 days have only been in New Zealand or Vanuatu.
 13. Passengers arriving from Australia, Cook Isl. or Niue must complete a health declaration before check-in.
 The declaration can be obtained at <a href="https://naumaira.covid19.govt.nz/">https://naumaira.covid19.govt.nz/</a> or <a href="https://border.covid19.govt.nz">https://border.covid19.govt.nz</a>
 14. Passengers could be subject to medical screening and quarantine for 14 days.
 15. Airline crew not residing in Australia or New Zealand must have: